Morozov33/compare_config_cli/README.md

 This is learning project number two to Hexlet.io, course of Python-development.
-Project is console utility for compare two config-files.
+Project is console utility for compare two config files.
+Files may be in format: JSON (.json) or YAML (.yaml or .yml).
 Utility return string different two files.
+Result string my be text or json-format or tree-structure.

 ### Hexlet tests and linter status: